Free South Dakota Arrests, Criminal Records & Probation Search

 Source: South Dakota Unified Judicial System26

-This table below contains addresses and telephone contact for all county courthouses in the state of South Dakota.
-Using this information will allow for court record requests that can be done either by mail or paying a visit to the clerk of the court.
+The table below contains addresses and telephone contacts for all county courthouses in the state of South Dakota.
+Using this information will allow for court record requests that can be done either by mail or by paying a visit to the clerk of the court:

 County County Courthouse Address Phone Number